haozhe-an/SODAPOP/README.md

 This repository contains a demo for the implementation of our open-search based distractor generation (Alg.
 1 in the paper) to uncover model implicit biases.
 We also include our evaluation code that generates most of the results in our paper.

 > Haozhe An, Zongxia Li, Jieyu Zhao, and Rachel Rudinger.
-SODAPOP: Open-Ended Discovery of Implicit Biases in Social Commonsense Reasoning Models.
-EACL 2023.
+2023.
+SODAPOP: Open-Ended Discovery of Social Biases in Social Commonsense Reasoning Models.
+In *Proceedings of the 17th Conference of the European Chapter of the Association for Computational Linguistics*, pages 1565–1588, Dubrovnik, Croatia.
+Association for Computational Linguistics.

 ### Running the code
 Execute `demo.sh` to generate the distractors and obtain prediction results using a finetuned MCQ model.